 A torn hamstring can be a serious injury, and suffering one can impact your ability to walk and in turn your ability to work.
 If you’ve sustained this kind of injury as a result of negligence, then you may be able to claim compensation.
+In this guide, we look at how we can help you with a hamstring injury compensation claim.

 The compensation you receive will depend partly on the effect the injury has had on your life.
 It will consider the impact the injury has had on your quality of life, as well as any effect on your ability to do the things you usually do.